Protected goods

 Since 2022, funding projects have been processed via a new digital platform (DFP).
 However, the fact that the platform did not function smoothly until the end of 2024 resulted in a situation where funding projects were applied for but not yet approved by the end of the project term.

-In this project, the extensive species monitoring in the Kalkalpen National Park will be extended to the stepping stone areas and networked with the monitoring systems of the neighboring protected areas - Dürrenstein-Lassingtal Wilderness Area and Gesäuse National Park.
+In this project, the extensive species monitoring in the Kalkalpen National Park is being extended to stepping stone areas and linked to the monitoring systems of neighboring protected areas – Dürrenstein-Lassingtal Wilderness Area and Gesäuse National Park .